Stop Blaming the Handoff — Your Delivery Model Is Broken

 They gave it dashboards.

-This article is about one of the most obvious symptoms of that design failure: the handoff.
+This article is about one of the most visible symptoms of that design failure: the handoff.

 Let’s Understand the Handoff Problem